 Already before the war some works related to the subjective feeling of the reverberation time were done.
 After the war in the time of fast reconstruction of a large number of halls the well known criteria of the optimal reverberation time (e.g. Knudsen) were applied.
 Nevertheless some own research were undertaken, for instance it was necessary to elaborate the specific method for estimation of the intelligibility of polish speech.
-In research initiated in the frame of the International Broadcasting Organization (OIR) had as the aim the method for the comparative evaluation of the subjective quality of the broadcasting studia.
+In research initiated in the frame of the International Broadcasting Organization (OIR) had as the aim the method for the comparative evaluation of the subjective quality of the broadcasting studies.

-General value had also the measurements of the reverberation time and the estimation by the large teams of listeners the subjective acoustic quality of the new built or reconstructed theaters and concert halls.
+The measurements of the reverberation time and the estimation by the large teams of listeners the subjective acoustic quality of the newly built or reconstructed theaters and concert halls also had general value.
 The comparition of these data with the parameters of the halls internationally recognized as the best was interesting from the scientifical point of view.
-From my own experience and the relations of my friends it is worth to underline the close and friendly cooperation of the architects and acousticians.
-The reconstruction of the large halls of the great importance for the national culture should be recognized as the joint creative achievement of the architect and acoustician for this reason I would like to mention the names of Prof. M. KWIEK (Warsaw Great Theater) and dr W. STRASZEWICZ (Warsaw National Philharmonie and Great Theater in Łódź) unhappily both deceased.
+From my own experience and the relations of my friends it is underlining the close and friendly cooperation of the architects and acousticians.
+The reconstruction of the large halls of great importance for the national culture should be recognized as a joint creative achievement of the architect and acoustician for this reason I would like to mention the names of Prof. M. KWIEK (Warsaw Great Theater) and dr W. STRASZEWICZ (Warsaw National Philharmonie and Great Theater in Łódź) sadly both deceased.